Shivam09sh/maths/README.md

 ## 🔍 Model Training

 - **Training Data**: Only eligible students (≥75% attendance) are used for training
-- **Linear Regression R² Score**: 0.6934
-- **Logistic Regression Accuracy**: 84.85%
+- Models trained on 83 eligible students from the dataset

-This ensures predictions are based on realistic data from students who actually took the exam.
+- Ensures predictions are based on realistic data from students who actually took the exam

 ## 📁 Files